Euro zone bond yields edge lower after recent rises | Business

 Euro zone bond yields moved lower on Wednesday after three sessions of increases as investors eyed a raft of issuance from European governments, and nervousness about the U.S. debt ceiling pervaded markets.

 Euro zone bond yields moved lower on Wednesday after three sessions of increases as investors eyed a raft of issuance from European governments, and nervousness about the U.S. debt ceiling pervaded markets.
-Germany's 10-year yield, the benchmark for the euro zone, was 2.31%, down 3 basis points (bps) on the day, having risen from around a one-month intraday low of 2.174% last week.
+Germany's 10-year government bond yield, the benchmark for the euro zone, was 2.33%, down 1 basis point (bp) on the day, having risen from around a one-month intraday low of 2.174% last week.

 "The sell off in the last few days has been mostly about supply.
 There are several risk factors out there, and a lot of investors are taking the opportunity to come to market," said Antoine Bouvet, senior rates strategist at ING.
 Bond yields move inversely with prices, and increased supply typically causes prices to fall.